 Treatment For Heroin And Opioid Addiction

 Usually, people who are addicted to opioids are also physically dependent on them, meaning that their body relies on the drugs to operate normally.
-Treatment for heroin and opioid addiction often begins with a medically supervised detox program, which provides around-the-clock monitoring to keep a person stable through the withdrawal process.
+Treatment for heroin and opioid addiction treatment often begins with a medically supervised detox program, which provides around-the-clock monitoring to keep a person stable through the withdrawal process.

 Even after detox, opioid cravings may be so intense that they interfere with treatment progress.
 At Vertava Health Texas, we offer medication-assisted treatment with Suboxone (buprenorphine and naloxone) when appropriate.
 This helps to reduce cravings so a person can focus on recovery.